eecs582/eecs582.github.io/project.md

 related work section to compare and contrast with your solution.

-There are no hard restrictions on the page limit on the final report, **because papers do not need to be long to be good**.
-But your final report must comprehensively cover all the points mentioned above.
+There are no hard restrictions on the page limit on the final report, **because papers do not need to be long to be good!** But your final report must comprehensively cover all the points mentioned above.
 The rule of thumbs is that when it does so, the report is around 6 to 10 pages.